Europe ramps up energy security after suspected sabotage

 “The explosions took place very close to Danish territorial waters, but not inside them, because that would have meant NATO territory,” Rau said during a discussion at the Center for Strategic and International Studies in Washington.

-“This could mean that someone is trying to intimidate the countries of the Baltic Sea,” he said.
+“This could mean that someone is trying to intimidate the countries of the Baltic Sea.
+With the exception of Russia, all these countries are NATO members or are aspiring to membership,” he said.

+Kremlin spokesman Dmitry Peskov said allegations that Russia could be behind the incidents were “predictable and stupid.”

-On Wednesday, Moscow said it had called a Friday meeting of the U.N.
-Security Council to discuss the damage to the Nord Stream pipelines, according to Dmitry Polyansky, Russia’s deputy permanent representative to the international body.
+On Wednesday, Moscow said it had called a meeting of the U.N.
+Security Council for Friday about the damage to the Nord Stream 1 and 2 pipelines, according to Dmitry Polyansky, Russia’s deputy permanent representative to the international body.

 Even with eyes turning toward Russia, Anders Puck Nielsen, a researcher with the Center for Maritime Operations at the Royal Danish Defence College, said that it would be hard to establish who is responsible, and just as tough to prevent similar incidents.